Jerome De Clarens

-Jerome Marie Thibault Stephanie de Clarens (born 12 May 1989) is a retired French footballer, who played as a midfielder.
+Jerome Marie Thibault Stephanie de Clarens (born 12 May 1989) is a French former professional footballer who played as a midfielder.

-Club career
+Career

 De Clarens moved to Hong Kong in December 2012, having played football at semi-professional level in his native France.
 He went on trial with First Division side Kwai Tsing, and was immediately signed, becoming the first French player in the club's history.

 Following two successful seasons with Kwai Tsing, De Clarens signed for Hong Kong FC, and helped them gain promotion to the Hong Kong Premier League.